UCY-LINC-LAB/RAINBOW-Tutorial-Hackathon-2022/README.md

 # RAINBOW-Tutorial-Hackathon-2022
-## IoT/Docker tutorial and RAINBOW Hackathon
+## IoT/Docker Tutorial and RAINBOW Hackathon

 The Internet of Things (IoT) is a fast-growing technology where smart devices, such as environmental sensors, medical monitors, smart house gadgets, and industrial sensors, interact with the environment, building cyber-physical applications.